Jake Livermore

 Livermore began his career at Tottenham Hotspur, spending most of his tenure out on loan at clubs in all three divisions of the English Football League.
 In 2013, he moved to Hull City, initially on a temporary basis, becoming permanent at the end of the season.
-After amassing 144 appearances for the Tigers in all competitions, he joined West Bromwich Albion in January 2017.
+After making 144 appearances for the club in all competitions, he joined West Bromwich Albion in January 2017.
+He later joined Watford in July 2023, and left the club at the end of the same season.

 Livermore earned his first cap for the England national team in August 2012 in a friendly win against Italy.

 Early life

-Livermore was born in Enfield, Greater London, and attended Enfield Grammar School.
+Jake Cyril Leonard Livermore was born on 14 November 1989 in Enfield, Greater London, and attended Enfield Grammar School.